 In the case of Figure 16 the package org.eclipse.scout.apps.helloworld.client.helloworld has been selected in the Package Explorer.
-The only wizard field that then needs to be filled in manually is the Name field.
+The only wizard field that then needs to be filled in manually is

 By clicking on the [Finish] button the wizard is started and the specified components are created.